christopher-talke/christopher-talke/README.md

 - Ocassionally I offer ICT Consulting to the Small/Medium Business, covering anything from on-prem hardware, lan/wan networking, cloud solutions, telephony to data automation and custom software.
 Just helping people solve problems with the right technology that fits the bill.
 - Prior to this I worked in Customer Success, Sales, Procurement and Customer Service.

-**Workin On**
+### What

 This profile is my home for all of my personal projects, have a poke around, this place doesn't get as much love as it should, but here is what I'm currently working on.

 - [SPT Raid Review](https://github.com/ekky-llc/spt-raid-review), a browser based self-hostable replay system modification for the game Escape From Tarkov... well... the singleplayer variant "SPT".
 - [SwiftCPQ](https://github.com/christopher-talke/SwiftCPQ), my passion project that doesn't nearly get the attention it needs, a configure, price, quote (CPQ) tool to make it easier for the individual it consultant to draw up detailed proposals for customers in a reusable fashion without the hefty price tag.

-Anything else here is either proof of concepts to show others how I did things (e.g. [Puppeteer in a Container](https://github.com/christopher-talke/node-express-puppeteer-pdf-example)), make things to learn (e.g. [docker-cli-supabase](https://github.com/christopher-talke/docker-cli-supabase)) silly ideas with constraints to test my brain (e.g. [2D Raycasting w/o Canvas](https://github.com/christopher-talke/prototype-game)), or little hacky projects to solve problems for myself in a overly specific and complicated way (e.g. [NL1901 LTE Inspector](https://github.com/christopher-talke/nl1901acv-lte-inspector)).
+Anything else here is either proof of concepts to show others how I did things (e.g. [Puppeteer in a Container](https://github.com/christopher-talke/node-express-puppeteer-pdf-example)).

+Little projects just for the sake of making things in order to learn (e.g. [docker-cli-supabase](https://github.com/christopher-talke/docker-cli-supabase)).

+Silly ideas with constraints to test my brain (e.g. [2D Raycasting w/o Canvas](https://github.com/christopher-talke/prototype-game)).

+...or little hacky projects to solve problems for myself in a overly specific and complicated way (e.g. [NL1901 LTE Inspector](https://github.com/christopher-talke/nl1901acv-lte-inspector)).
-**Get In Touch**

-👈🏾 Look over here
+### Contact

+If you click one of the links in the left panel, you'll figure out a way to reach me.